-Meet Team TPH
+Meet The Plaid Horse Team

 The Plaid Horse is made possible through the collaborative efforts of a team of dynamic women, powered by one common denominator; a love of horses.